 Jerry and Phoebe Levine, the founders of the Bridgton 4 on the 4th Road Race, started running for exercise in 1975 and conducted the first four-mile race in December 1977 from their farmhouse on Chadbourne Road.
 Twenty-eight runners ran the race and finished with hot cider in the Levine’s kitchen.
 By 1982, the race had grown to several hundred runners, and the Levines moved away from Bridgton.
 Loraine and Jay Spenciner became the Race Directors and directed the race through 2002 when it was turned over to David Fadden.
 In 2004, the current Race Committee assumed direction of the race.
 The Race Committee members are all volunteers, as are the approximately 100 other people who make the race possible.

 Originally run on Chadbourne and Upper Ridge Roads, the race was first moved to begin at the Bridgton Highlands Golf Course and end at Highland Lake, but because of increasing numbers and the difficulty of transporting runners to the start line at the golf course, the racecourse was changed in the 1980s to begin and end in the downtown area and certified by the USATF (USA Track & Field).

 The race continues to attract a growing and faithful group of runners – now approaching 2100 runners, the course limit, from more than 35 states and numerous foreign countries.
 In 2001, New England Runner magazine named the race New England’s top race.
 In 2010, the race was inducted into the Maine Running Hall of Fame.

 In 2016, a Kids Fun Run/Walk was added to the race agenda for the first time.
-The race is held on July 3rd at 4:30 pm in the rear of Stevens Brook Elementary School and is for children ages 3 – 10.
+The race is held on July 3 at 4:30 PM in the rear of Stevens Brook Elementary School and is for children ages 3 – 10.
 Participants can choose from three distances – ¼ mile, ½ mile, or 1 mile.
 Parents can accompany their children during the race/walk.
 All kids participating in the event receive a prize.
 Proceeds from the Kids Fun Run/Walk benefit the Children’s Room at the Bridgton Library.